Tilea Campaign Part 31

 (Game Note: End of First Player’s turn 3.)

-The death of his beloved duchess hit Biagino like a crashing wave, so much so that he staggered back from the shock of it.
+The death of his beloved duchess hit Biagino like a hurricane wind, so much so that he staggered back from the shock of it.

-His cause of being, his purpose, his every goal was taken from him in that moment.
-There was nothing now but himself and no point in continuing.
-After allowing himself to let loose a shrill shriek of despair, he commanded his bambini to turn away from the enemy, which they did to a one.
+The cause of his very being, his sole purpose, his every goal was taken from him in that moment.
+There was nothing now but himself in the world, and no point at all in continuing this fight.
+Involuntarily, he loosed a shrill shriek of despair, then, with barely a thought concerning the consequences, he commanded his bambini to turn away from the enemy, which they did to a one.

 The death of his beloved duchess hit Captain Berhardt like a crashing wave, so much so that he was almost unhorsed by the shock of it.

 His cause of being, his purpose, his every goal was taken from him in that moment.
 There was nothing now but himself and no point in continuing.
-After allowing himself to let loose a shrill shriek of fury, he commanded his last two companions to charge the foe.
+After allowing himself to let loose a shivering shriek of fury, he commanded his last two companions to join his charge against foe.

 Splashing through the river he made directly for the Demigryphs.

-His only wish was to slay those who had killed his mistress.
+His only wish, indeed his only thought, was to slay those who had killed his mistress.

-The necromancer Saffiro had not obeyed the duchess out of anything akin to fierce love, but rather a fearful respect, and saw no reason to avenge her death as did the vampire captain.
-Besides, he could see Biagino’s Church of Nagash was departing the field of battle.
-Apart from the dire wolves, who were commanded by Bernhardt to join him in the charge, Saffiro was able to command every other body of undead to turn about and begin moving away from the river.
-As they did so, several skeletons and zombies collapsed, for Saffiro’s will, being to the duchess’s will as a dusty law book would be to a long and barbed whip, was insufficient to hold all of them in this world, and much less commanding in its magical tone.
+The necromancer Saffiro had not obeyed the duchess out of anything akin to the fierce love felt by her vampiric progeny, but rather a fearful respect, and saw no reason to avenge her death as did the vampire captain.
+Besides, he could see Biagino’s Church of Nagash was already departing the field of battle.
+Apart from the dire wolves, who had been commanded by Bernhardt to join him in the charge, Saffiro was able to take control of every remaining part of Maria’s army, turning them about to begin moving away from the river.
+As they did so, several skeletons and zombies collapsed, for Saffiro’s will, being to the duchess’s will as a dusty law book would be to a long and barbed whip, and so much less commanding in its magical sting, was insufficient to hold every one of them in this world.

-Even some of the dire wolves fell to the sudden diminishment of magic, and another was washed away by the river.
+Even some of the dire wolves loping beside the captain fell to the sudden diminishment of magic, while another was washed away by the river.

 Game Note: The following pic gives an idea of the scale of the flight – although this was taken just before Biagino was moved over to the red and grey robed zombie cultists.

 As he drew near to his bambini, Biagino’s grief lifted just enough for him to notice that they were moving away in a manner not one iota different to that which they had entered the field.
 The duchess’s death, victory, defeat, advance or retreat – all was the same to them.
-There was a clarity to this, and for the briefest moment Biagino realised that he had, in his terrible loss, been released.
-His bambini were his, as they were before, but now he belonged to himself too!
+There was a clarity to this, and in that moment, Biagino realised that he had, in his terrible loss, been released.
+His bambini were his, just as they were before, but now he too belonged to himself!

-He now joined his flock eagerly, glad to have the great bulk of them between himself and whatever else the enemy would throw.
+Invigorated by this thought, he ran to join his flock eagerly, suddenly keen to survive, and consequently glad to put the great bulk of them between himself and whatever else the enemy would throw his way.

-As he arrived amongst the cavorting corpse-cultists he attempted once again to cast Dance Macabre and this time, much to his surprise, his spell was successful.
-Was this how things would be, he thought, now that he was his own master?
-As both his flocks of bambini began their magically induced dash, he found himself carried along with them, and with every step he took his sense of liberation grew, marred only by a new and growing resentment of his past enthrallment to the duchess.
+As both his flocks of bambini began their magically induced dash, he allowed himself to be carried along with them, and with every step he took his sense of liberation grew, marred only by a novel and growing resentment of his past enthrallment to the duchess.

-As Bernhardt and the demigryphs fought, at first evenly matched, the colossus strode across the river, unaccompanied by any of those nearby, for to a man they did not fancy their chances in crossing the river.
-The Wizard Hakim was keen to do what harm he could to the retreating enemy and decided that his servile construct might better his chances of doing do.
+As Bernhardt and the demigryphs fought each other, at first evenly matched, the colossus strode across the river, unaccompanied, for to a man, Portomaggiore’s captains and soldiers had no desire to risk their lives in the rushing waters.
+The Wizard Hakim, sharing their reluctance, was nevertheless keen to do what harm he could to the retreating enemy, and knew his servile construct was a means of doing do.

-Lord Alessio, as yet unaware that the duchess was dead, was astonished by the enemy’s sudden reversal.
-He watched from behind the bridge defences and thought back to the necropolis valley of Norochia.
-It dawned on him that they must have received a deadly blow, for that was what had sent them running that last time.
+Lord Alessio, as yet unaware of the duchess’s demise, was astonished by the enemy’s sudden reversal.
+Watching from behind the bridge defences, he remembered the short lived fight in the necropolis valley of Norochia.
+It dawned on him that they must have received a deadly blow, for it had been just such a blow that had sent them running that time.

 “They run!” he cried, throwing his hand up in surprise.
 “Yet again, they run!”